 There are two solutions to this pain that all (especially young UX’ers have):

 - Doing it anyway, and using your own not paid time on it, because you know it is going to deliver more value in the end product.

 - Convince the management that the company needs it.

 Avoiding conflict with management is the easiest path.
 Don’t go that way.
-Many have tried it and felt (and feel) miserable in their workplaces.
-It requires all your effort and your free time, and your point does not come accross, because one could argue that you can ALWAYS do it on the side.
+Many have tried it and felt (still feel) miserable in their workplaces.
+It requires all your effort and your free time, and your point does not come across, because one could argue that you can ALWAYS do it on the side.

 Instead, choose option number two.
 Much harder, but achievable, one dialogue at a time.
 For all of you heros (and sheros) who will take the leap in implementing sales pitches in every decision making meeting at your company – congratulations!
 You’re in it for the long run, and it will be fun.

 Nonetheless, you will need help.
 But, no worries, I’ve got your back!